tarang5757/project/README.md

 3. Practice Software Architecture, in particular Server/Client model
 4. Learn how to extend functionality of a software project by adding new features.
 5. Practice a build system such as maven.

+# Maven
+Maven is a build automation and project management tool primarily used for Java projects to manage dependencies and streamline the build process.